-In addition, insurance companies use three different pricing methods for Medicare Supplement plans.
+In addition, insurance companies use three different pricing methods.
 Your overall costs will depend on whether your plan uses community rated, issue-age-related, or attained-age-rated pricing.
-You can learn more about these pricing methods here.

-One of the most popular plans, Plan F, includes coverage for both your Medicare Part A & B deductible, copayments, coinsurance, foreign travel emergency coverage, skilled nursing care as well as coverage for any Medicare Part B Excess charges.
+One of the most popular plans, Plan F, includes coverage for both your Medicare Part A & B deductible, copayments, coinsurance, foreign travel emergency coverage, skilled nursing care as well as coverage for any excess charges.
 There’s also a high deductible version that allows you to keep the same benefits at a much lower cost.

-Plan N is another plan that’s considered one of the best California Medigap plans today.
-It covers the same benefits as Plan F minus your Part B deductible and it won’t cover any excess charges.
-There’s also a small copay for some office visits and emergency room visits.
+Plan N is another plan that’s considered one of the best Medicare Supplement plans in California.
+It covers the same benefits as Plan F, minus your Part B deductible.
+There’s a small copay for some office visits and emergency room visits.

-Plan G is almost as popular as Plan F. The only difference is that Plan G doesn’t cover your Part B deductible, but it will cover any Part B excess charges.
+Plan G is almost as popular as Plan F. The only difference is that this supplemental plan doesn’t cover your Part B deductible.

 California Medicare Advantage Plans

 Medicare Advantage plans do not work with Medigap plans.
-In fact, if you have an Advantage plan you cannot sign up for a Medigap plan.
-Medicare Advantage plans are considered “Medicare Replacement Plans” because they replace your Original Medicare Parts A & B. They also come with many restrictions such as in-network doctors.
-They may seem like a cheaper alternative to a Medicare Supplement plan, but in the end you’ll have higher out of pocket costs.
+Medicare Advantage plans are considered “Medicare Replacement Plans” because they replace your Original Medicare.
+They also come with many restrictions such as in-network doctors.